European Maritime Single Window environment (EMSWe)

 The implementation of this Regulation should take into account the SafeSeaNet system established at national and Union level, which should continue to facilitate the exchange and distribution of information received through the Maritime National Single Windows between the Member States.

 According to the Regulation, the Commission shall adopt delegated and implementing acts laying down the technical specifications of the EMSWe.
-The plan for drafting such specifications and for developing the different components of the EMSWe is presented in the Commission Multi-Annual Implementation Plan for the EMSWe Regulation.
+The plan for drafting such specifications and for developing the different components of the EMSWe is presented in the Commission Multi-Annual Implementation Plan for the EMSWe Regulation (see the Communication from the Commission C/2023/100 and its corrigendum C/2023/90008).

 The Commission relies on EMSA for the elaboration of the following EMSWe specifications: